 - 8-9:30 am: 3rd – 4th grade

 - 9:30-11:30 am: 5th – 6th grade (Minor)*

 - 12:30-2:30 pm: 7th – 8th grade (Major)*

-*Evaluations Continued: Minor and Major (only) will have additional evaluations on Friday, January 19 and 26 from 6-9 pm at Goalaso indoor facility.
+*Evaluations Continued: Minor and Major (only) will have additional evaluations on Fridays, January 26 and February 1 from 6-9 pm at Goalaso indoor facility.

-It is our goal to keep team sizes at the numbers below, though it may not always be possible based on the number of players coming out for each age group.
+It is our goal to keep team sizes at the numbers below.

 - Mini – between 12 and 16 players (this level will play small field 7 v.
 7)

 - Junior – between 16 and 22 players